aldoyh/aldoyh/README.md

 ### 🚀 **Apache Royale Penguin 🐧 Wandering the Arabian Desert**

 🌍 **Born in [R.A.K.](https://visitrasalkhaimah.com), raised in the greatest Island [Kingdom of Bahrain](https://bahrain.com)**

+> built an airplane while jumping of a cliff, when reached the ground it was a VAN!
+(AI Generated Plan)

 ### 💼 **Professional Journey**
 - 🤖 **Full Stack AI Prompter Engineer** (2023): ChatGPT | DALL-E | Stability.ai | Replicate | Certified OpenAI Engineer